Best budget soundbars and soundbases Buying Guide: Welcome to What Hi-Fi?'s round-up of the best budget soundbars and

 Relying on your TV's built-in speakers is a bit like using the headphones that come bundled with your phone: sure, they might seem fine at first, but once you sample an upgrade, you'll never go back.

 That's where soundbars and soundbases come in.
 These add far better – and louder – sound to your TV, but unlike dedicated speaker systems they won't take over your lounge.
 Instead, they sit demurely under or beside your set, quietly getting on with providing great sound and never making a fuss.

 So what should you look for when buying one?
 First of all, you'll need to decide whether you want a soundbar or a soundbase.
 They're very similar devices, but a soundbase is designed to double as a base unit for your TV – the telly stands on it.
 So if you've wall-mounted your set, you'll want a soundbar instead.

-Bluetooth is a handy feature, as it lets the soundbar/soundbase wirelessly play tunes stored on your phone.
-Some support other wireless technologies like Apple AirPlay too.
-And a few work with smart assistants like Amazon Alexa and Google Assistant.
+Bluetooth is a handy feature as it lets the soundbar/soundbase wirelessly play tunes stored on your phone.
+Some 'bars or 'bases support other wireless technologies like Apple AirPlay 2, and a few work with smart assistants like Amazon Alexa and Google Assistant, too.

 You should also look for a decent remote control, ample connections for your set-up and of course that all-important sound quality.
 But rest assured, all of the soundbars below sound sweet.